 for $i=1,\dots,n$, $j=1,\dots, m$.
-The first equation models the transport along the edge $\ee_j$ where $c_j(t)$ is the time-variable velocity coefficient along this edge.
-The second equation gives the initial mass distribution along the edges while the third equation represent the boundary conditions taking place in the vertices of the graph.
-Here, the graph structure is encoded in terms of the incidence matrices.
+The first equation models the transport along the edge $\ee_j$ where $c_j(t)$ is the time-variable velocity coefficient along this edge. {In what follows, we will assume that $c_j(t)>0$ and that there exist {$m>0$ and $M>0$ }such that $m\leq c_j(t)\leq M$ for all $j=1,\ldots,m$ and all $t\in\RR$.} The second equation gives the initial mass distribution along the edges while the third equation represents the boundary conditions in the vertices of the graph.
+Here, the graph structure is encoded in terms of incidence matrices.
 Observe, that the weights $w_{ij}$ give proportions of the material arriving in the vertex $\vv_i$ that is distributed to the edge $\ee_j$.
-By \eqref{eqn:noAbsorb}, at all times the mass is conserved, i.e., the Kirchhoff law holds in all the vertices.
+By \eqref{eqn:noAbsorb}, at all times the mass is conserved, i.e., the Kirchhoff law holds in all vertices.

 We will show that there exists a solution of the non-autonomous set of equations \eqref{eqn:nF} by means of evolution families.
 The equivalent problem in the autonomous case, i.e., when all $c_j(t)\equiv c_j$ are independent of time has already been considered by several authors, cf.~\cite{KS2005,KP2020}.
-A first approach to time-dependent transport equations on networks was done by F.~Bayazit, B.~Dorn and M.~Kramar Fijav\v{z}, cf.~\cite{BDF2013}.
+A first approach to time-dependent transport equations on networks was done by F.~Bayazit, B.~Dorn and M.~Kramar Fijav\v{z} \cite{BDF2013}.
 In particular, they studied transport processes with time-dependent weights $\omega_{ij}(t)$ but constant velocities $c_j(t)\equiv 1$.
 This can be interpreted as autonomous transport with time-depending boundary conditions (i.e., the structure of the graph changes in time).
 They were able to obtain well-posedness as well as some results on the asymptotic behaviour.
 In our case, already the transport equation on each edge is non-autonomous and a different approach is needed.